Just to catch everyone up on our Thanksgiving unit last week:

 We read the story “Thanksgiving Day” and learned about the very first Thanksgiving.
 Then we cut and glued pictures that illustrated the first thanksgiving in the correct sequence.
 For our art and writing we made TLC art pilgrims and wrote about what we were thankful for.

-Posted by danielalaska in Art, Comprehension, holidays, Literacy, Pilgrims, re-tell, Sequencing, Social Studies, Thanksgiving, Writing Tags: art, cut and paste, holidays, Kindergarten, Pilgrims, sequence, sequencing, social studies, thankful, Thanksgiving, TLC, writing
+Posted by zelbic in Art, Comprehension, holidays, Literacy, Pilgrims, re-tell, Sequencing, Social Studies, Thanksgiving, Writing Tags: art, cut and paste, holidays, Kindergarten, Pilgrims, sequence, sequencing, social studies, thankful, Thanksgiving, TLC, writing

 This week we have started learning about why we celebrate Thanksgiving and what happened at the first Thanksgiving.
 We discussed details of the things both the Pilgrims and the Wampanoags were thankful for; and then we thought about we were thankful for.
 Then we created a TLC art pilgrim and wrote about what we were thankful for.